-The worst thing that you can possibly do for customer retention is ignoring your customers’ feedback.
-That’s especially true if you under deliver on something that you promised them.
+The worst thing that you can possibly do for customer retention is ignore your customers’ feedback.
+That’s especially true if you underdeliver on something that you promised them.
 In this interaction, A&J Fencing does a great job of acknowledging that they’ve made a mistake.

 Beyond acknowledging that they’ve messed up, this company also assures the customer that they will learn from this, and continue to improve their customer experience moving forward.